point-source/supabase-tenant-rbac/README.md

 - Manage group and role assignments through a table
 - Group and role memberships are stored in the group_user table, auth.users table, and JWT
 - Create RLS policies based on the user's assigned group or role
-- RLS policies can reference either the JWT (for performance) or the table (for security)
 - Includes a user_role view which allows easy reference of which users have which roles
 - user_role view can be used to delete roles via trigger
 - (Optionally) Users can create their own groups
 - Group owners can add other users to their groups and assign roles
-- Invite system which allows users to create an invite code which can be used to join a group with a specific role
+- Invite system which allows users to create an invite code which can be used to join a group with specific roles

-## Drawbacks

-As with the original [custom-claims repository](https://github.com/supabase-community/supabase-custom-claims), this also suffers from the [JWT token refresh issue](https://github.com/supabase-community/supabase-custom-claims#what-are-the-drawbacks-to-using-custom-claims).
-Put simply, when a user's group or role is changed, there is (currently) no performant way to force an active session token to refresh.
-This means that the JWT on the client side will continue to have their old group/role assignments until the session expires.

-This project provides the following ways to mitigate this issue:

-- Make use of [Postgrest's db-pre-request hook](https://github.com/burggraf/postgrest-request-processing/tree/main) to refresh the user's claims for each request.
-This ensures that the claims are always up to date and only adds a single row lookup to each request rather than each row of each request.
-This is the recommended solution as it is a good balance between performance and security.
-As such, it is enabled by default.
-Be advised that this will not work if you are using the JWT token directly on the client side.
-It will also not work if you are bypassing Postgrest and using the JWT directly in your own API which contacts the database directly.
-- Use the non-jwt functions which access the roles table directly (this is less performant because it adds an extra table query to every row of every RBAC-enabled RLS query)
-- Allow users to subscribe to the roles table via realtime and have the client refresh the token when a change is detected

 ## Compared to [custom-claims](https://github.com/supabase-community/supabase-custom-claims)